1)

 Aber falls euch dennoch etwas auffällt was hier hinein passt, würde ich mich über einen Hinweis freuen.

-Entweder über Twitter
+Entweder über Twitter @geschlecht_news

 Oder per e-Mail: geschlnews@web.de